reflectoring/reflectoring.github.io/_posts/2020-01-21-flyway-spring-boot-multitenancy.md

   }
 }
 ```
-In the `DataSourceProperties` we build a `Map` with the datasource names as keys and the `DataSource`s as values.
+In `DataSourceProperties`, we build a `Map` with the data source names as keys and the `DataSource` objects as values.
-Now we can add new Tenant to the `application.yml` and the `DataSource` for this new tenant will be loaded automatically
+Now we can add a new tenant to `application.yaml` and the `DataSource` for this new tenant will be loaded automatically
 by starting the application.

 Now we need a way to load the right data source for a tenant, depending on the `tenantId` from the HTTP request.